ministryofjustice/mkdocs-tech-docs-template/docs/README.md

 !!! warning inline end "Prototype"

-    This template is under construction.
-As it has not yet passed an accessibility audit, we currently do not recommend using it.
+    This project is now deprecated.
+See govuk-eleventy-plugin for an alternative.

 !!! quote "Restrictions"